tad1693/estimation-tool/README.md

 # estimation-tool

-This tools calculates the time need to complete a Sprint within Pivotal Tracker, also shares graphs to get more info about the stories assigned
+This tools calculates the time needed to complete a Sprint within Pivotal Tracker, also shares graphs to get more info about the stories assigned